korzewarrior/signalspikegames/README.md

-# Signal Spike Games - Website Redesign
+# Industry Games Website Recreation

-This is a redesigned version of the Signal Spike Games website, merging the existing style with elements inspired by Industry Games.
+This is a recreation of the Industry Games website based on the available information.
+This version is for reference and educational purposes only.

-## Features
+## Structure

-- Modern, responsive design
-- Maintains the distinctive green terminal theme from the original
+The site includes:

-- Enhanced layout with fullscreen hero section
+- Home page with hero section
-- Improved project displays with images
+- About section
+- Newsletter signup
-- Contact form and newsletter subscription
+- Contact form
-- Social media integration
+- Social media links
-- Expanded footer with navigation and legal links

-## Missing Assets to Add
+## Missing Assets

-The following image assets are referenced in the HTML but need to be created:
+The following assets would need to be created:

+- `img/logo.png` - Industry Games logo
-- `img/hero-bg.jpg` - A dark, tech-themed background image for the hero section
+- `img/hero-bg.jpg` - Background image for the hero section
-- `img/project1.jpg` - Thumbnail image for the Starboys project
-- `img/project2.jpg` - Thumbnail image for the Star Tournament project

 ## Implementation

 The website is built with:

 - HTML5
 - CSS3
 - Vanilla JavaScript
-- Font Awesome for icons
+- Font Awesome icons
-- Google Fonts (Spline Sans Mono)
+- Google Fonts (Montserrat)

-## Original Style Elements Preserved

-- Green terminal-inspired color scheme
-- Monospace font
-- Scanline visual effects
-- Minimalist aesthetic

-## New Style Elements Added

-- Full-width sections
-- Grid-based project display
-- Contact form
-- Newsletter signup
-- Enhanced footer with multiple columns
-- Social media icons
-- Header scroll effect

-## Getting Started
+## Notes

+This is a simplified version of the Industry Games website, created based on available information.
+The original website may contain additional features and content not reproduced here.

+## Viewing the Site

-To view the site locally, simply open the `index.html` file in a web browser.
+To view the site, open `index.html` in a web browser.